rdatools/tradeoffs/docs/_pages/workflow.markdown

 * Voting Age: Voting Age Pop 2020, and
 * Election: Composite 2016-2020

-Sometimes the map automatically selected by DRA as the "Notable Map" is patently not a "reasonable" map, in the sense that it is clearly gaming DRA filtering and would never be accepted as a real map.
+Sometimes the map automatically selected by DRA as the "notable map" is patently not a "reasonable" map, in the sense that it is clearly gaming DRA filtering and would never be accepted as a real map.
 When this occurs, find a replacement and use it as a proxy.
-This is the DRA search query for finding alternatives to Notable Maps:
+This is the DRA search query for finding alternatives to notable maps:

 ```
 cycle:2020